 In addition, the Commission has taken up a number of invitations to write articles outlining the provisions of the Code of Practice and the process of making a complaint.
-Such pieces have appeared in a diverse range of publications, including advice on issues such as harassment, discrimination and intrusion into grief is now instantly accessible for those in need of immediate assistance - another example of the PCC's efforts to empower potential complainants.
+Such pieces have appeared in a diverse range of publications, including

-Storiewall magazine, the Travellers' Times and the magazine of the Secondary School Headteachers' Association.
+Stonewall magazine, the Travellers' Times and the magazine of the Secondary School Headteachers' Association.